 A full scholarship is an award that covers the entire cost of college.
 That includes tuition, room and board, textbooks, school supplies, and sometimes even living costs and study abroad fees.
-Details may change from scholarship to scholarship, but in essence, the entire trip covers more than just tuition.
-In most cases, a full scholarship includes tuition and tuition only.
+Details may vary from scholarship to scholarship, but in essence, the entire package covers more than just tuition.
+Generally, a full scholarship includes tuition and tuition only.